Office Administration

 OFC 262 : Desktop Publishing Projects and Web Design

 Students use an integrated-project approach in a local area network environment in this Office Administration Core Capstone Project.
 Students create a simulated business using Office 365 Publisher applications to develop materials associated with their business.
 Publishing concepts are presented, and students develop critical thinking and decision-making skills in selecting the appropriate information for the required assignments.
 Students also learn to create a simple web site using the HTML5 programming language.
 Students participate in groups to collaborate in course assignments.
-Prerequisite: OFC 214 and OFC 117 with a grade of C or better or permission of the department chair.
 Three lecture hours per week.
 Instructional Support Fee applies.

 Credits